What Is Gap Medical Insurance?

 Gap insurance vs. an HSA

-Some people prefer HSAs for the tax benefits and greater flexibility when it comes to spending.
+Some people prefer HSAs for the tax benefits, long-term savings and greater flexibility when it comes to spending.
 For example, you can pay for virtually any medical treatment with an HSA.
 Gap health plans often exclude certain services.
 They also usually come with their own deductibles and out-of-pocket costs.

 Frequently asked questions